quibbious/CC-ARPANET/README.md

 - [x] identification (to prevent spoofing)
 - [] fancy display on monitors for transmitting & receiving messages (with maybe a touch screen)

-So far, the basic connection program is done. so now ill tell you how to use it.

 ## Materials/Prerequisites:
 CC:Tweaked or Computercraft is all you need for this guide, as well as basic understanding of code. (functions/variables)